19.

 to alter the sound.
 Some modern rock groups have incorporated the didgeridoo

 into their compositions.
-There are quite a few Web sites devoted to the didgeridoo;
+There are quite a few Web sites devoted to the didgeridoo.

-offers a tutorial in didgeridoo techniques!
+offers tutorials in didgeridoo techniques!

-1. http://www.referencetable.net/dance/downunder/
+1. https://www.youtube.com/watch?v=DC9w4KWEgJE

-2. http://www.garma.telstra.com/merchandise.htm
+2. http://www.didgeridoostore.com/didgeridoo_howtoplay.htm

-3. http://timelessproductions.com/didjeridoo/tutorial/
+3. http://www.timelessproductions.com/didgeridoo-tutorial/part-1/

 Tuvan throat singing